What is the Certificate of International Studies?

 Global Engagement Inventory (Clubs, Activities and Events)

 While at UT, students must demonstrate international leadership and engagement.
-In order to receive credit for this requirement, students complete a Global Engagement Inventory Project each semester while enrolled in the program (five total).
+In order to receive credit for this requirement, students complete a Global Engagement Inventory Project each semester while enrolled in the program (five projects total).
 Students with less than five semesters in the program should consult with Elizabeth Mills

 for guidance.
 Students should also document their campus participation through the co-curricular transcript